BinaryAnalysisPlatform/bap-toolkit-manager/README.md

 and open "results.html" in your favorite browser.

 ### Report
-An html report display incidents from the (spoiler!) incidents file.
+An html report displays incidents from the (spoiler!) incidents file.
-The default name "results.html" can be overriden with `bap-toolkit --output="myresults.html`
+The default name `results.html` can be overriden with `bap-toolkit --output=myresults.html`
-   `bap-toolkit -o "myresults.html`

 ### Basic options and examples
-- `bap-toolkit --list-recipes` will print a list of recipes with a short decription of each one.

-- `bap-toolkit -t <user-provided-tool>`
-  `bap-toolkit --tool=<user-provided-tool>`
+- `bap-toolkit --tool=<user-provided-tool>`
    Being a frontend for `bap` docker infrastructure, `bap-toolkit` still assume an extensibility in the part of the underlying docker images.
 Thus, by default it capable to run all the analysis from `binaryanalysisplatform/bap-toolkit`